Abraham Buzaglo: The Buzaglo stove

 Winters being cold in England and heating inadequate ("a man roasted one part of his anatomy in front of a coal fire while his posterior was freezing"), Buzaglo turned his mind to improvements.
 On 23 April 1765 he was granted a patent for 'Machine for warming rooms equally in every part and without offensive smell, by means of a coal fire'.

 This machine, commonly called a Buzaglo, consisted of a cast iron superstructure containing a coal-fired stove.
 Unlike an ordinary coal fire, where the air passed upwards through coals burning on a grate, hence sending smoke and most of the heat up the chimney, it worked on an opposite principle.
 The air was sucked downwards through the burning coals, under the floor in pipes, and hence up a chimney.
 Thus the fire tended to consume its own smoke, the floor was heated, and so was the cast iron work of the stove, which was enormous, and behaved like a radiator.

 As an added attraction it could be, and was, cast into aesthetically pleasing shapes.
 Benjamin Franklin, who visited London, noticed two specimens, one in the Great Hall of the Bank of England (see title image), the other in the Hall of Lincoln's Inn.
 Franklin described them as "temples cast in iron, with columns, cornishes, and every member of elegant architecture".
 Another specimen, described as a "seven-foot Chippendale-style marvel" was given by colonial governor Lord Botetourt to the House of Burgesses, Virginia, and can be seen today at Williamsburg Courthouse.

 The Buzaglo foot-warmer

 Buzaglo's next invention was for "a warming machine made either of copper, brass, tin, pewter, lead, steel, iron-plate, bell or other metal and acting without fire, for the purpose of warming the feet of persons riding in carriages", for which he received a patent in 1769.
-This may have been an early hot water bottle; an 18th-century description of a medical case said:
+It may have been an early hot water bottle; an 18th-century description of a medical case said: